 Matching Carbonation Level to Your Kegerator

-This calculator is a useful guide for determining Volumes of CO2 in kegged beer using the Forced Carbonation “set and forget” method.
+The Forced Carbonation Calculator is a useful tool for determining Volumes of CO2 in kegged beer using the forced carbonation “set and forget” method.
 If you prefer using a chart instead of a calculator, they can be found on the Forced Carbonation Charts page.